Then vs. Now

-When it comes to who does which jobs/chores around the home, many couples set up, or fall into, a routine early in marriage.
+When it comes to who does various jobs/chores around the home, most couples set up, or fall into, a routine early in marriage.
 Unfortunately, some couples don’t rethink and redistribute as their lives change.
-Usually both husband and wife become busier as the years go by, but the increase is not even.
+Usually, both husband and wife become busier as the years go by, but the increase is rarely even.
 In addition, some chores get bigger – doing laundry for a family of four is far more work than doing laundry for the two of you.
 Failure to rethink the jobs leads to one person doing more than they can/should, and that will lead to resentment.

 Most of my marriage I have done work that has busy and slow seasons, so The Generous Wife and I have dealt with this several times a year for a quarter of a century now.
-We have reach the point where it’s not even discussed – we each work to be aware of how busy the other is, and we each pitch in as needed.
+We have reached the point where it’s not even discussed – we each stay aware of how busy the other is, and we each pitch in as needed.
 If you can learn to be aware and scale jobs on the fly, that’s great.
 If not, I suggest having a discussion of workloads every few months.
 Don’t allow resentment to build!

 A couple things to keep in mind:

 - Certain jobs will take one of you more time than the other.
-If you can do a job faster, it seems good use of your combined time for you to do it.
+If you can do a job faster, it’s good use of your combined time for you to do it.

 - Some jobs take more effort, physically or emotionally, for one of you than for the other.
 If a job cost her less emotionally (such as she hates it less than you do) then having her do it may be the best for the two of you as a couple.

 - Some tasks are relaxing or emotionally beneficial to some folks.
 If one of you enjoys something, clearly that person should do that job when possible.
 If you both like a certain job, share it or switch off.